deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ![notification showing that it's Hocuri's turn to make a move](../assets/blog/2025-01-chess-noti.jpg)

-We specified and implemented a new webxdc notification mechanism so that apps like [Chess](https://webxdc.org/apps/#arcanecircle-chess) can cause a system-level notification between app users aka "it's your turn", and the calendar can notify about "your chat partner added a new meeting date".
+We collectively specified and implemented a new webxdc notification mechanism so that apps like [Chess](https://webxdc.org/apps/#arcanecircle-chess) can cause a system-level notification between app users aka "it's your turn", and the calendar can notify about "your chat partner added a new meeting date".
 Webxdc apps re-use the existing push notification machinery of their host messengers